All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Hims/Hers offers compounded semaglutide at $175/month in a polished cash-pay experience.
 No insurance needed, no complex enrollment.
 The platform works well, messaging is responsive, and fulfillment is fast.

-For uninsured patients who value a smooth digital experience and do not need deeply personalized care, Hims/Hers hits a good balance of price and usability.
+For uninsured patients who value a smooth digital experience and don't need deeply personalized care, Hims/Hers hits a good balance of price and usability.

 Pros: